Alexander technique: History

-The Alexander Technique is based on the personal observations of Frederick Matthias Alexander (1869–1955).
+The Alexander technique is based on the personal observations of Frederick Matthias Alexander (1869–1955).
 Alexander's career as an actor was hampered by recurrent bouts of laryngitis, but he found he could overcome it by focusing on his discomfort and tension, and relaxing.
-Alexander also thought posture could be improved if one became more conscious of one's own bodily movement.
+Alexander also thought posture could be improved if a person became more conscious of their bodily movements.

 While on a recital tour in New Zealand (1895), Alexander came to believe in the wider significance of improved carriage for overall physical functioning, although evidence from his own publications appears to indicate it happened less systematically and over a long period of time.

 Alexander did not originally conceive of his technique as therapy, but it has become a form of alternative medicine.

-When considering how to classify the Alexander Technique in relation to mainstream medicine, some sources describe it as alternative and/or complementary, depending on whether it is used alone or with mainstream methods.
+When considering how to classify the Alexander technique in relation to mainstream medicine, some sources describe it as alternative and/or complementary, depending on whether it is used alone or with mainstream methods.
 The American National Center for Complementary and Integrative Health classifies it as a "psychological and physical" complementary approach to health when used with mainstream methods.
-When used "in place of" conventional medicine, it's considered "alternative".
+When used "in place of" conventional medicine, it is considered "alternative".

 Influence

-The American philosopher and educator John Dewey became impressed with the Alexander Technique after his headaches, neck pains, blurred vision, and stress symptoms largely improved during the time he used Alexander's advice to change his posture.
+The American philosopher and educator John Dewey became impressed with the Alexander technique after his headaches, neck pains, blurred vision, and stress symptoms largely improved during the time he used Alexander's advice to change his posture.
 In 1923, Dewey wrote the introduction to Alexander's Constructive Conscious Control of the Individual.

 Fritz Perls, who originated Gestalt therapy, credited Alexander as an inspiration for his psychological work.

 Uses

-The Alexander Technique is used as a therapy for stress-related chronic conditions.
+The Alexander technique is used as a therapy for stress-related chronic conditions.
 It does not attempt to cure the underlying cause, but to teach people how to avoid bad habits which might exacerbate their condition.

-The Technique is used as an alternative treatment to improve both voice and posture for people in the performing arts.
+The technique is used as an alternative treatment to improve both voice and posture for people in the performing arts.
 As of 1995 it was on the curriculum of prominent Western performing arts institutions.

-According to Alexander Technique instructor Michael J. Gelb, people tend to study the Alexander Technique for reasons of personal development.
+According to Alexander technique instructor Michael J. Gelb, people tend to study the Alexander technique for reasons of personal development.

 Health effects

-The UK National Health Service says that advocates of the Alexander Technique made claims for it that were not supported by evidence, but that there was evidence suggesting that it might help with chronic back or neck pain, and Parkinson disease.
-There was limited evidence for chronic pain, stammering, and balance skills in older people.
-There was no good evidence of benefit for other conditions including asthma, headaches, osteoarthritis, difficulty sleeping, and stress."
+The UK National Health Service says that advocates of the Alexander technique made claims for it that were not supported by evidence, but that there was evidence suggesting that it might help with chronic back or neck pain.
+According to the NHS, Alexander technique may be of benefit for people with Parkinson disease.
+The National Institute for Health and Care Excellence (NICE) guidelines state that people with Parkinson disease who are experiencing balance or motor function problems should consider the Alexander technique along with disease-specific physiotherapy.
+There is limited evidence for chronic pain, stammering, and balance skills in older people.
+There was no good evidence of benefit for other conditions including asthma, headaches, osteoarthritis, difficulty sleeping, and stress.